Remy Ma ‘Already Recorded A Second Nicki Minaj Diss Track,’ Says Source

 Insiders familiar with the drama alleged to the site that Ma has “already recorded a second diss track” all about her and Nicki’s beef which is thought to be called “Child’s Play,” though there’s no word on when Remy is planning to release her second scathing diss to the world.

-The site noted that Ma got seriously nasty with Minaj on her first diss track, the seven minute long “ShETHER” which caused a serious stir online, noting that the rap star “touched on everything including booty shots, Nicki’s brother rape charge, and some serious allegations about the Young Money femcee having sex with Trey Songz and Ebro.”
+The site noted that Ma got seriously nasty with Minaj on her first diss track, the seven-minute long “ShETHER” which caused a serious stir online, noting that the rap star “touched on everything including booty shots, Nicki’s brother rape charge, and some serious allegations about the Young Money femcee having sex with Trey Songz and Ebro.”

-The diss track also accused Minaj of having numerous plastic surgeries and suggested she uses ghost writers to write her raps – something her ex-boyfriend Meek Mill continually accused Drake of doing during their own years long nasty feud which is thought to started begun over Nicki.
+The diss track also accused Minaj of having numerous plastic surgeries and suggested she uses ghost writers to write her raps – something her ex-boyfriend Meek Mill continually accused Drake of doing during their own years-long nasty feud, which is thought to started begun over Nicki.

 Nicki Minaj has so far not publicly hit back at Remy Ma amid their beef, despite Minaj being known for clapping back on social media, though the “Anaconda” singer did take to Instagram amid the feud to post a video thought to be aimed at Remy in which she’s called “the rap Queen.”